janschill/cern-solid-code-investigation/presentations/201203-solid_world/presentation.md

 * For example when a user registers for a conference over Indico, the conference host decides what user data is needed to register
 * This user data should not be on CERN's server (for the running CERN instance) or on wherever Indico is hosted
 * Solid allows a good solution of every user hosting this data on their preferred data pod
-* It is not limitted to the conference registration, could also be applied to a comment module or functionalities but this is part of one of the milestones on the next slide.
+* It is not limited to the conference registration, could also be applied to a comment module or functionalities but this is part of one of the milestones on the next slide.

 TODO:
 - Speaking notes